symfony/symfony-docs/cookbook/symfony1.rst

 In a symfony1 project, a plugin could contain configuration, modules, PHP libraries, assets and anything else related to your project.
 In Symfony2, the idea of a plugin is replaced by the "bundle".
-A bundle is even more powerful than a plugin because the core Symfony2 framework is brought in via a series of bundles.
+A bundle is even more powerful than a plugin because the core Symfony2 Framework is brought in via a series of bundles.
 In Symfony2, bundles are first-class citizens that are so flexible that even core code itself is a bundle.